 - cashews – to give this gravy a rich texture;

 - ginger, onions & garlic – a common combination in Asian cooking; it’s best to use shallots for this dish due to their nice texture and the sweetness they add; yellow onions work too, I’ve tried a few times using half of the required amount;

 - red chilis – I used 2 really spicy chilis (with seeds), but feel free to use less; you can also remove the seeds for less spiciness;

 - vegan butter – to bring creaminess to the gravy;

 - spices – lots of spices actually: coriander powder, garam masala, bay leaves, cardamom seeds, cumin seeds, dried fenugreek leaves; it is not Indian food if it doesn’t have at least 5 spices :).

 Gingered tofu preparation

-In a small bowl add the tofu cubes together with 1 tsp of turmeric powder and the julienne cut ginger.
-Mix them carefully until all tofu pieces are covered with turmeric.
+In a small bowl, add the tofu cubes with turmeric powder and julienne cut ginger.
+Combine gently until all tofu pieces are covered with turmeric.
 Then set aside for 10-15 minutes to allow spices flavor to wrap up and infiltrate into the tofu cubes.

-You can either grill the tofu pieces or fry it with vegetable oil in a frying pan for about 5 minutes, until it becomes crisp.
+You can either grill or fry the tofu pieces for about 5 minutes, until they become crisp.

 Tomato gravy (butter masala) preparation